 Following on from the first blog post in a two part series, which can be read in full here, today we’re providing another five things you probably didn’t already know about London.
 Continue reading “10 things you didn’t know about London – Part 2”

 Things such as London being the capital city of England, where Buckingham Palace and Big Ben are and being a city that’s packed full of history.
 All three of these are great examples of things that a lot of people are already aware of, regardless of where they are from.
 Continue reading “10 things you didn’t know about London – Part 1”

 This summer you can explore the royal grounds of Buckingham Palace.
 You can take the opportunity to see some of the greatest treasures from the Royal Collection, as well as The Queen’s Coronation 1953 exhibition, featuring royal dresses, uniforms and jewellery!

 You may already know that this summer marked the 60th anniversary of The Queen’s Coronation in 1953.
 To celebrate this special occasion the palace’s ballroom will be transformed into the largest exhibition that has taken place for this particular occasion since the day of the Coronation in June 1953.

-The centrepiece is The Queen’s white satin coronation dress, designed by Norman Hartnell, and the English purple silk robe worn by The Queen on the day of her coronation which took more than 3,500 hours to complete and more than 6.5 metres long.
+The centrepiece is The Queen’s white satin coronation dress, designed by Norman Hartnell, and the English purple silk robe worn by The Queen on the day of her coronation, which took more than 3,500 hours to complete and is more than 6.5 metres long.

 Guests will be able to appreciate close-up the Diamond Diadem, one of The Queen’s most recognisable jewels, which she is pictured wearing on postage stamps and some banknotes.

 For more information on ticket prices and details of the event please click here.

-Enjoy Afternoon Tea at DUKES LONDON after your visit to Buckingham Palace, as DUKES is one of the closest hotels to the Palace just a short 5 minute stroll across Green Park.
+Enjoy afternoon tea at DUKES after your visit to Buckingham Palace, as we’re one of the closest hotels to the Palace – just a short five minute stroll across Green Park.